 When #decolonizeLutheranism had its first official face-to-face programming meeting after our inaugural revival in 2016 we agreed, then, that this would be the model for organizing and mission that we should try.
 Our would-be reforming partners all over the country were looking for solidarity and direction, and the base community model seemed a good beginning.

-Because workshops hadn’t made our churches more welcoming, not many.
+Because workshops hadn’t made our churches more welcoming – not many, anyway.

-Because ‘hard conversations’ had cracked some doors open, but few had taken the next step and walked through.
+Because ‘hard conversations’ had cracked some doors open, but few had taken the next steps to opening them wider, let alone walk through.

 So we decided to appeal directly to the Holy Spirit and the power of God and wait to see what She did.